LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * **Vote Type:** Weighted (Snapshot)
 * **Trigger(s):**
   * Periodic approximately yearly (between 10-14 months).
-  * More than half of the IMC is membership has not been elected via vote.
+  * More than half of the IMC's membership has not been elected via vote.
   * There are vacant seats on the IMC that cannot be filled without a vote.
 * **Other Requirements:** See RPIP-10 - Management Committee Selection for full requirements.